 The magnitude of the problem is similar to that in other developed nations.
 In the United States, United Kingdom and Scandinavia, it is known that back and neck pain constitute one of the major causes of physical disability and is responsible for more visits to the doctor than any other medical condition except common cold.

-Common conditions that present as backache
+Common conditions that present as Lumbar Spine Disorder – Backache

 Simple back strain is probably the most common cause of low back pain.
 The pain is usually mild and of limited duration, often improving with very little treatment or spontaneously within several hours or a day.
 Back strain is commonly seen in office workers who sit for many hours of the day and then develop a sore back after a long day.

-Prolapsed intervertebral disc (PID)
+Prolapsed Intervertebral Disc (PID)